Fanjie-Li/Curriculum-Vitae/content/talk/ISMIR17/index.md

   postcode: ''
   country:

-summary: This talk presents the research proposal for Fanjie's Master thesis project.
+summary: This talk presents Fanjie's Master thesis project proposal. *Note:* This talk present the preliminary study design.
+The study design has been further refined in the final dissertation project.
 abstract: ""

 # Talk start and end times.